 The purpose of the loan is not to purchase a 1-4 family residential property.

 Loan Estimate Disclosure.
-The Loan Estimate contains a good faith estimate of credit costs and transaction terms and must be in writing and in a form prescribed by regulation.
+The Loan Estimate contains a good-faith estimate of credit costs and transaction terms and must be in writing and in a form prescribed by regulation.
 The Credit Union will provide the loan estimate no later than the third business day after receiving the application.
 Credit unions are not permitted to impose any fee on a consumer in connection with the consumer’s application for a mortgage transaction until the consumer has received the Loan Estimate and indicated an intent to proceed with the transaction.
 The Credit Union is permitted to charge a bona fide and reasonable fee for obtaining a consumer’s credit report.

 Intent to Proceed.
 When the consumer communicates, in any manner, that the consumer chooses to proceed after the Loan Estimate has been delivered.
-The Credit Union will document the consumer’s intent to proceed and retain for the required time period outlined in the Record Retention policy.
+The Credit Union will document the consumer’s intent to proceed and retain it for the required time period outlined in the Record Retention policy.

 Application Information.
 An application is the submission of a consumer’s financial information for purposes of obtaining an extension of credit (in written or electronic format, and includes a written record of an oral application).
 An application consists of the following information:

-The borrower’s name, Social Security Number and income;
+The borrower’s name, Social Security Number, and income;

 The property address;